 Found in the southern half of the state during the summer breeding season, the yellow-throated warbler (Dendroica dominica) arrives in Ohio very early, adding a burst of color to early spring migration with its bold throat and contrasting plumage.
 Watch for these birds especially in pine forests and riparian corridors.

 The blue-winged warbler (Vermivora pinus) is another colorful Ohio visitor each summer, and is found throughout the state in the appropriate thickets and woodland edge habitats.
 These birds are distinctive not just for their blue-gray wings, but also for their bright yellow bodies and thin black eye-stripes.
 Both males and females show these markings.

 While many warblers have yellow plumage or markings, the cerulean warbler (Dendroica cerulea) is notable for its delicate blue-and-white coloration.
 These warblers are summer guests in Ohio, and prefer tall, leafy forests and riparian areas.
 Because their numbers are dwindling, cerulean warblers are of special note to see and protect.
 In April or May, breeding warblers can be spotted in the Shawnee State Forest.Continue to 5 of 20 below.

 05 of 20

 Ohio’s grasslands and meadow habitats are a favorite spot to find the bobolink (Dolichonyx oryzivorus).
-These birds prefer slightly damp habitats, and are found in northern and central Ohio throughout the summer.
+These birds are found in northern and western Ohio throughout the summer.
 The males stand out with their bold markings, but females are much more camouflaged and may be confused with sparrows.

 06 of 20